markstringer-dti/markstringer-dti.github.io/dti.md

 other kinds of engineering.
 In other kinds of engineering, at least in theory, nothing is built before the production of detailed plans.

-This is what makes the second principle in the Agile manifesto so revolutionary.
-The second principle is saying the engineering equivalent of "have a go at building a bridge and see how you get on."
+This is what makes the second principle of the Agile manifesto so revolutionary.
+It is saying the engineering equivalent of "have a go at building a bridge and see how you get on."
+And, "as soon as you've got a prototype, let people have a go at driving over it."
+Of course, this isn't how bridges should work.

-So why?
-These guys got together for the express purpose of making the way that software development was done and was managed better.
-So, why would they want something in the manifesto about working software?

-OK, let's make this about you for a minute.
-Think of something that you know a lot about.
-There will be something.
-It doesn't have to be anything to do with work.
-But think of something that you know how to do.
-OK, now think of some aspect of that thing that someone who wasn't an expert would think was strange.
-Why do you do that thing?

-There are at least a couple of possible answers.
-Maybe you were taught to do this thing by whoever taught you.
-Maybe it's just your own way of doing things.
-But there's one answer which is very likely and very compelling.
-You do things in this way because you've seen what happens if you don't.
-You've learned the hard way.

-And I think that that's the reason why "working software over detailed documentation" is in the Agile manifesto.
-And this is a very similar reason to one that we've discussed when we were talking about avoiding agreed activity.
-Why was I pushing to avoid agreed activity and work with the team to tackle whatever the problem was that was looming on the horizon?
-Well, there are lots of good reasons, but one of the main ones was that I've seen what happens when you don't [Chapter TRENCH].
+What these guys are saying in this tiny statement is that software works differently, it isn't like building bridges.
+It has a different logic.
+It has different needs.

+The people who wrote the manifesto had experience of what happens if you don't push for working software.
+Very often, when the software is finally delivered, there are nasty surprises.
+It isn't what the users want, or even, it was what the uses wanted several years ago when the detailed specifications were written.
+But in the intervening time since you started the project, the world has changed.

-I think that's the reason that working software is one of the four main things that are discussed in the Agile Manifesto.
-The people who wrote have seen what happens if you don't push for working software.
-They might also have seen the huge benefits of getting working software early,.
+They might also have seen the huge benefits of getting working software early.

 So, what is it about working software that make it so important?